s1vax/Meshtastic/README.md

    <br>

    - Moving on to the next subsection, we'll go to `Hardware`.
 Here we can configure it to our liking.
-      - I personally have it activated/on `Tiple Click Ad Hoc Ping` y `Led Heartbeat`
+      - I personally have activated: `Tiple Click Ad Hoc Ping` & `Led Heartbeat`
-      - Then in `Time Zone` should be: GMT3
+      - In `Time Zone` should be: GMT3

 <br>
 <br>